-Human Caused Hazards 33 Event Description October 17 to 18, 1979 Bombs in various US government facilities, throughout the Island.
-January 12, 1981 Bomb destructions of nine A-7 aircraft and damaged two other properties o he Puerto Rico National Guard facilities at Muñiz Base.
+Human Caused Hazards 33 Event Description October 17 to 18, 1979 Bombs in various U.S. government facilities, throughout the Island.
+January 12, 1981 Bomb destructions of nine A-7 aircraft and damaged two other properties of the Puerto Rico National Guard facilities at Muñiz Base.
 November 11 and 27, 1981 Bombs on substations owned by the Puerto Rico Electric Power Authority with losses totaling \$4 million.
-May 25, 1987 Explosions in four locations across the Island (Western Mayaguez Federal Bank, New York Department Store in Caguas, Ponce U.S. Customs Service and U.S. Postal Service in Aibonito).
-November 21, 1996 Presidential Emergency Declaration (EM-3124) due to gas explosion by propane leak in a building located in Riio Piedras, in which there were multiple injuries to life and property.
-The explosion left a toll of 33 dead and 69 wounded.
-October 24, 2009 Presidential Emergency Declaration (EM 3306) due to explosions and fires in fuel storage facilities of the company CAPECO, in Cataño, during the period of October 23 to 26, 2009.
-This emergency declaration included the municipalities of Bayamón, Cataño, Guaynabo, San Juan, and Toa Baja.
+May 25, 1987 Explosions in four locations across the Island (Western Mayagüez Federal Bank, New York Department Store in Caguas, Ponce U.S. Customs Service and U.S. Postal Service in Aibonito).

-32 US Department of Justice, Federal Bureau of Investigation, Terrorism in the United States, National Memorial Institute for the Prevention of Terrorism in Oklahoma City, 1987.
+32 U.S. Department of Justice, Federal Bureau of Investigation, Terrorism in the United States, National Memorial Institute for the Prevention of Terrorism in Oklahoma City, 1987.